-On Tuesday nights we meet first to pray and then to study the Bible together.
+On Tuesday nights at 7:30 PM we meet first to pray and then to study the Bible together.
 All are welcome to join us as we seek to know and do the Word and Will of God.
-The men are studying the Book of Acts and the women are studying the book of Nehemiah.
+The men are studying the Book of Acts and the women are studying the Gospel of John.

-This week we will focus our prayer for the village of Buzzards Bay.
-Pray for those who live in Buzzards Bay for God to draw them to Jesus.
+This week we will focus our prayer for the town of Falmouth.
+Pray for our church family who live in Falmouth that they would be a light for the gospel and for those who live in Falmouth for God to draw them to Jesus.
 Let's believe Him for a move of the Holy Spirit!

 Pray for One: Ask God to give you one person to pray for that they may come to faith in Jesus.
 Pray that God gives you an opportunity to share Jesus story with them.